Enzyme: Incremental View Maintenance for Data Engineering: System Architecture

 The incremental plan generator transforms a normalized and enabled query plan into one that computes the MV's incremental changes based on the rules defined in \Cref{subsec:ivm_logic}.
 This component employs a recursive visitor pattern that traverses the query plan bottom-up, producing at each node a representation of how to compute changes to that node's output given changes to its inputs.

-\paragraph{Composable Delta Plan Construction.} At the core of the generator is the concept of a change plan, which comprises three pieces: the pre-state (the data before changes), the post-state (the data after changes), and the delta (the actual change representation with insertion/deletion markers).
-As the visitor traverses each operator in the query plan, it transforms the change plans from child nodes into a change plan for the current node by applying the operator-level delta rules described in \Cref{subsec:ivm_logic}.
+\paragraph{Composable Delta Plan Construction.} At the core of the generator is the concept of a delta plan, which comprises three pieces: the pre-state (the data before changes), the post-state (the data after changes), and the delta (the actual change representation with insertion/deletion markers).
+As the visitor traverses each operator in the query plan, it transforms the delta plans from child nodes into a delta plan for the current node by applying the operator-level delta rules described in \Cref{subsec:ivm_logic}.
+Finally, the completed traversal yields an incremental plan to refresh the MV.

 \paragraph{Effectivization.} Enzyme's plan generator selectively performs effectivization for changesets consumed by intermediate operators in the plan.
 This is technically optional but can be useful to reduce downstream computation when the change volume is large and contains redundant pairs.